santr4/santr4/README.md

 ### About Me :
 - I like to build backend systems, code in AI, math.
 - Currently working as a SE at a startup.
 Previously -> (Intern) @ GE Aerospace.
-- Sometimes I like to write some stuff - [blogs](https://santr4.mataroa.blog/).
 - Feel free to connect with me and exchange ideas :)

 <!--